IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 - “The World Health Organization has classified processed meats including ham, bacon, salami and frankfurts as a Group 1 carcinogen (known to cause cancer) which means that there's strong evidence that processed meats cause cancer.
 Eating processed meat increases your risk of bowel and stomach cancer.”
 [Source](https://www.cancercouncil.com.au/1in3cancers/lifestyle-choices-and-cancer/red-meat-processed-meat-and-cancer/){:target="_blank"}
 - “The Academy of Nutrition and Dietetics and Dietitians of Canada consider well-planned vegetarian and vegan diets "appropriate for individuals during all stages of the lifecycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes".”
 [Source](https://digitalcommons.andrews.edu/cgi/viewcontent.cgi?article=2985&context=pubs){:target="_blank"}
 - Check [this playlist](https://www.youtube.com/playlist?list=PL5TLzNi5fYd9lgvt0-8Oi9BIQ-jO2PBD3){:target="_blank"} to learn how bad eggs are, especially [this video](https://www.youtube.com/watch?v=RtGf2FuzKo4){:target="_blank"} about the relationship between the egg industry and the US government.
+- Findings: In this cohort study of 221,054 adults from 3 large cohorts, higher butter intake was associated with increased total and cancer mortality, while higher intake of plant-based oils was associated with lower total, cancer, and cardiovascular disease mortality.

+    Meaning: Substituting butter with plant-based oils, particularly olive, soybean, and canola oils, may confer substantial benefits for preventing premature deaths.

+    Conclusions and Relevance: In this cohort study, higher intake of butter was associated with increased mortality, while higher plant-based oils intake was associated with lower mortality.
+Substituting butter with plant-based oils may confer substantial benefits for preventing premature deaths.
+[Source](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2831265){:target="_blank"}

 <img src="{{site.baseurl}}/images/other/MilkHealth1.png" width="500"/>
 <img src="{{site.baseurl}}/images/other/MilkHealth2.png" width="500"/><br>